codecypher/LearnAI/Level-0/swe/peopleware.md

 Even short stand-ups can be a drag on an organization’s effectiveness if they lack purpose and focus.

 So what should the purpose and focus of a meeting be?
-That’s going to depend on what kind of a meeting it is.
+It depends on what kind of a meeting it is.

-Basic Meeting Hygiene
+### Basic Meeting Hygiene

-A meeting that is specifically called to get something done might be called a working meeting.
+A meeting that is specifically called to get something done might be called a _working meeting_.

 A working meeting is typically called to _reach a decision_.

 If you can say definitively what group action terminates the meeting, then it’s a working meeting.
 If you can’t, it isn’t.

-Ceremonies
+### Ceremonies

-A meeting that is ended by the clock is a ceremony.
-Its purpose is not to get any particular thing decided.
+A meeting that is ended by the clock is a _ceremony_ whose purpose is not to get any particular thing decided.
 It’s all FYI.

 The FYIing often happens in a ritualistic manner: quick intro and announcements by a boss, followed by serial one-on-one interactions between the boss and each subordinate.
 At any given moment, two people are involved.
-The others are nominally listening, with emphasis on the nominally.
+The others are nominally listening with emphasis on the nominally.

 There is occasionally a real need for ceremony in the workplace.

 A ceremony might be called to celebrate some accomplishment, to lay out a strategic change of direction, or to evaluate a project at its end.

 All of these justifiable ceremonies are a bit out of the ordinary.
-That’s what makes them justifiable.
+That is what makes them justifiable.

 It is the regular ceremony that needs to be suspect.

 An example of a regular ceremony is the weekly (or daily!) status meeting, with ten or twenty people locked in a room taking turns talking to the boss.

-## Chapter 32
+## 32 The Ultimate Management Sin

-The ultimate management sin is wasting people’s time.
+The ultimate management sin is: wasting people’s time.

-> It is not a meeting; it is a ceremony
+> It is not a meeting; it is a ceremony!

 > Meetings meet manager's need for reassurance.

-Status meeting:
+### Status Meeting

 - purpose is to reach consenus
 - ad-hoc; not regularly scheduled

-> When bosses are needy, nonattendence is regarded as a threat.
+> When bosses are needy, non-attendence is regarded as a threat.

 A fragmented team is teamicidal and is guaranteed to waste the individual's time from switching gears.

 The human capital invested in your work force represents a ton of money.

 The weekly status meeting is an obvious example.

-Though its goal may seem to be status reporting, its real intent is status confirming.
-And it’s not the status of the work, but the status of the boss.
+Although the goal may seem to be status reporting, the real intent is _status confirming_ which means the status of the boss.

-Early Overstaffing
+### Early Overstaffing

 Meetings are not the only way that people’s time gets wasted.
 When staff is brought on too quickly at the beginning of a project, there is almost always a waste of people’s time.

 You might think this is an easy sin to avoid: Just figure out how quickly the work can absorb new people; then bring them on, only at that rate.

 Although this makes perfectly good sense, it is often politically infeasible.

-## Chapter 33
+## 33 E(vil) Mail

-Corporate Spam
+### Corporate Spam

-Most of the spam in your In-box comes from co-workers.
+Most of the spam in your In-box comes from coworkers.

 An easy test for corporate spam is to apply some secure-organization thinking.

-When security is key, information is routed on a need-to-know basis.
-Imagine going through today’s e-mail onslaught, asking about each and every arriving message,
+- When security is key, information is routed on a need-to-know basis.

+- Imagine going through today’s e-mail onslaught, asking about each and every arriving message,

-“Do I need to know this?”
+- “Do I need to know this?”
 The ones that don’t pass this test are spam.

-Is This an Open Organization or a Commune?
+### Is This an Open Organization or a Commune?

-The phrase “open organization” has a warm touchy-feely sound to it.
-It’s nice if people allow you to pull information from them about what they’re doing, but less nice if they push it on you.
+The phrase _open organization_ has a warm touchy-feely sound to it.

+It is nice if people allow you to pull information from them about what they are doing, but less nice if they push it on you.

 > Life is short.
-If you need to know everything in order to do anything, you’re not going to get much done.
+If you need to know everything in order to do anything, you are not going to get much done.

-## Chapter 34
+## 34 Making Change Possible

-People Hate Change
+### People Hate Change

-They are not rejecting a particular change on its merits; they’re rejecting any change.
+They are not rejecting a particular change on its merits; they are rejecting any change.

 - Resistance to change
 - Satir change model (Figure 34-3)

 > The fundamental response to change is not logical but emotional.

-The reason the Satir model is so important is that it alerts us that Chaos is an integral part of change.
+The reason the _Satir model_ is so important is that it alerts us that Chaos is an integral part of change.

 It is frustrating and embarassing to abandon approaches and methods you have long since mastered, only to become a novice again.

-## Chapter 35
+## 35 Organizational Learning

 Experience gets turned into learning when an organization alters itself:

 - instills new skills and approaches in its people

 - redesigns itself

 > Learning is limited by an organization's ability to keep its people.